 Reading Abbey was founded in 1121 by Henry I, who is buried within the Abbey grounds.
-It was conveniently situated on major communication routes and witnessed many important royal and historical events, such as the marriage of John of Gaunt to Blanche of Lancaster in 1359, and the publication of Edward IV’s secret marriage to Elizabeth Woodville in 1464.
+It was conveniently situated on major communication routes.
+It witnessed many important royal and historical events, such as the marriage of John of Gaunt to Blanche of Lancaster in 1359, and the publication of Edward IV’s secret marriage to Elizabeth Woodville in 1464.

 Reading Minster, or the Minster Church of St Mary the Virgin, is the oldest ecclesiastical foundation in Reading.
 Silver coins of the 9th century have been found in the churchyard.
 The main body of the church dates from the late 11th Century.
-After the reformation the church was in need of extensive repair, but was restored between 1551 and 1555 using masonry and timber from the ruins of the Abbey.
+After the Reformation, the church required extensive repair but was restored between 1551 and 1555 using masonry and timber from the ruins of the Abbey.

-The Abbey’s Inner Gateway is one of only two buildings that survived the dissolution of the monasteries between 1536 and 1541 (the other being the Hospitium).
+The Abbey’s Inner Gateway is one of only two buildings that survived the monasteries’ dissolution between 1536 and 1541 (the other being the Hospitium).
 The gateway marked the division between the area open to the public and the section accessible only to monks.
-This is the location where Hugh Faringdon, the last abbot of Reading was hanged, drawn, and quartered.
+This is where Hugh Faringdon, the last abbot of Reading, was hanged, drawn, and quartered.

-This building was the abbey’s hospitium, or dormitory for pilgrims.
+This building was the abbey’s hospitium or dormitory for pilgrims.
 It was founded in 1189 and is also known as the Hospitium of St. John.
 The surviving building was the main one of a larger range that could accommodate 400 people.
-The abbey school, which was founded in 1125, moved into the hospitium in 1485 as the Royal Grammar School of King Henry VII.
+The abbey school, founded in 1125, moved into the hospitium in 1485 as the Royal Grammar School of King Henry VII.

 More Medieval Towns

 Knaresborough is a 12th-Century market town perched on the cliffs above the River Nidd.

 Carrickfergus sits on the north shore of Belfast Lough and is County Antrim’s oldest town